-- ▶ Distribute a copy of Handout 1, which contains many values, to each participant. - ▶ Distribute post-its to all participants.
-Make sure they all have pens. - ▶ Give the participants 5 minutes to choose individually from the "cloud" of values the 5 values that they consider most important for integrity in the work of the police officer.
-Tell them to try to picture what these values mean for behaviour. - ➤ Tell them to write one value on each of their 5 post-its and to come paste them on the board or wall.
+- Distribute a copy of Handout 1, which contains many values, to each participant. - Distribute post-its to all participants.
+Make sure they all have pens. - Give the participants 5 minutes to choose individually from the "cloud" of values the 5 values that they consider most important for integrity in the work of the police officer.
+Tell them to try to picture what these values mean for behaviour. - Tell them to write one value on each of their 5 post-its and to come paste them on the board or wall.
 If the same value is already on the board, tell them to paste it below as shown on the example that follows:

-▶ For each value, lead a discussion using the following questions:

-How would you define this value?

-• Could anyone tell me about a situation where you or a colleague behaved in accordance with this value although it was maybe difficult to behave with integrity in that particular circumstance?
+- Some values will have been chosen by more participants than others.
+Discuss the 4 or 5 values that have the most post-its, depending on time. - For each value, lead a discussion using the following questions: - How would you define this value? - Could anyone tell me about a situation where you or a colleague behaved in accordance with this value although it was maybe difficult to behave with integrity in that particular circumstance?
 (If no participant has a story, ask them to invent a case scenario.)

-▶ In conclusion, highlight the link between individual and organisational values:
+In conclusion, highlight the link between individual and organisational values: